 The Policy must be applied to all procurements as set out in legislation.
-Wider implementation of the Policy will be phased in over a twelve month period - this Appendix will be updated accordingly as the Policy is rolled out.
+Wider implementation of the Policy will be phased in across the Council - this Appendix will be updated accordingly as the Policy is rolled out.

 1. Legal Requirements